Acquiring and Preparing Your Research Vehicles

 It states that all drivers must keep accurate records even while off duty.
 Page 24 indicates that one log page can be used to cover several consecutive days.
 This is particularly important to account for the 14 days prior to operating a vehicle over the weight threshold or larger passenger vans and buses.

 Log books are available from the Field Research Office and the Fleet Safety Officer.
-See this detailed U-Drive information on log books.
+See Rental Policies and Driver Regulations information on log books.

 Standard Operating Procedures?

 It is advisable to develop Standard Operating Procedures for vehicle use for your activity, project or group.
 We provide an example, which you can customize to your particular situation.